Last updated on April 17th, 2023

 But what about when it comes to redeeming points?
 Who gets to use rewards points when booking flights or cashing out of a program?
 Again, that depends on the internal procedures of your company – and the terms and conditions of each card issuer.

 Credit card reward points generally belong to the primary cardholder – i.e., your boss.
 American Express MR states that a primary cardholder issues additional cards on their account, and they get the right to use those points.
-So while you might think those endless business trips will lead to a Hawaiian vacation on company points – think again.
+So, while you might think those endless business trips will lead to a Hawaiian vacation on company points – think again.

 While most banks require business card purchases for business expenses, most do not limit points to the account holder.
 However, not all credit card issuers follow the same rules regarding rewards.
 If you have any questions about the rewards on your business card, check out your employee handbook or speak with your company’s finance department for any documentation or a copy of the credit card’s terms and conditions.

-And if your company doesn’t have a policy for credit card rewards, make sure to state your case for employee retention of rewards.
-After all, those points are a great way to reward hardworking (and far traveling) employees for all their efforts.
+Ownership of business rewards is an essential part of any effective human resources strategy.
+If your company doesn’t have a policy for credit card rewards, make sure to state your case for employee retention of rewards.
+After all, those points are a great way to reward hardworking (and far-traveling) employees for all their efforts.

 Related Article: How to Apply for a Business Credit Card